-Financial Aid is defined as the combination of grants, scholarships, loans, work-study, or other resources made available to eligible, enrolled students to help pay for educational costs.
-Educational costs, or expenses, include, but are not limited to: the cost of tuition, fees, room and board during the academic year.
-Financial aid can come in the form of Federal Student Aid, institutional aid, or external aid resources.
-The Office of Financial Aid offers assistance to students who are interested in receiving aid to assist them in paying for their educational expenses.
+Financial Aid is defined as the combination of grants, scholarships, loans, work-study, or other aid resources made available to eligible, enrolled students to help pay for educational costs.
+Educational costs, or expenses, include, but are not limited to tuition, fees, room and board during the academic year.
+Financial aid can come from Federal Student Aid, institutional aid, state aid, and/or external or other aid resources.

+Federal Financial Aid

-In order to be considered for Federal Financial Aid at Talladega College, a student must complete the Free Application for Federal Student Aid (FAFSA) online.
+To be considered for Federal Financial Aid at Talladega College, a student must complete the Free Application for Federal Student Aid (FAFSA) online.
 The FAFSA is used to compile various demographic and financial information concerning a student, and their parents, that will be used to review the student's eligibility for federal aid.
 This application can be accessed by visiting www.studentaid.gov.
-The FAFSA is available beginning October 1st of each year for the following academic year. (ex.
-2021-2022 FAFSA will be available beginning October 1, 2020).
+The FAFSA application is available beginning October 1st of each year (ex.
+2025-2026 FAFSA will be available on October 1, 2024).
 Students are highly encouraged to complete their FAFSA application early to avoid any delays in processing or disbursing their available funding.
+Students who anticipate receiving institutional funding (Academic Scholarship, Athletic Scholarship, Band Scholarship, etc.) must have a valid and complete FAFSA on record before the offered assistance can be applied to the student's award letter.
+International students are waived from this requirement since they are ineligible to apply for federal student aid.